 I sometimes marvel how it is that three basic, very inexpensive ingredients - eggs, onions and potatoes - can be transformed into something so utterly sublime.

 Yet it's simply the way the Spanish make their omelettes.
 A Spanish omlette, or tortilla, is not better than a French one, and it certainly takes longer to make, but in this age of complicated, overstated, fussy food, it's a joy to know that simplicity can still win the day.
 A well-made tortilla served with a salad and a bottle of wine can give two or more people a luxury meal at any time and at a very low cost.

-You can now watch how to make Tortilla in our Cookery School Video on this page
+You can now watch how to make Tortilla in our Cookery School Video just click on the image to play.

 This recipe is from Delia's Complete How to Cook.

 First of all, peel and cut the onion in half, then thinly slice each half and separate the layers into half-moon shapes.